James Harrison (author and academic)

-Harrison has written on human rights, the environment and trade justice.
+Harrison has written about human rights, the environment and trade justice.
 He has worked with numerous NGOs, United Nations agencies and international organisations, including the Council of Europe, Office of the United Nations High Commissioner for Human Rights and Amnesty International.
 He is married with two children.

 Education

 Harrison holds a BA (Hons) in Literae Humaniores from the University of Oxford, which he completed in 1996.
 He qualified as a solicitor in 2001.
 He earned his PhD in human rights and trade law from the European University Institute in 2005.

 Consultancy

 Harrison has worked as a consultant for a range of inter-governmental, non-governmental and other organisations.
 These include the Scottish Human Rights Commission (2010–2011)and the Canadian Coalition on International Co-operation (2008–2010)on methodologies for conducting human rights impact assessments; Amnesty International (2005–06) developing their policies on the human rights impact of international trade agreements; Office of the United Nations High Commissioner for Human Rights (2003–2005) with regards to reform of the UN Human Rights Treaty Monitoring Body System and international trade policy;Council of Europe (2003–2004) as a legal expert on projects to promote fair trade, ethical finance and responsible consumerism initiatives; Article 19 (2003) on transparency guidelines for multinational companies.
 Prior to qualifying as a solicitor, He also worked as a researcher for the National Council for Civil Liberties.